Edward the Black Prince: Battle of Poitiers

-On 6 July 1356 Edward set out on another expedition, undertaken with the intention of passing through France to Normandy and there giving aid to his father's Norman allies, the party headed by the king of Navarre and Geoffrey d'Harcourt.
-In Normandy he expected to be met by his father.
-He crossed the Dordogne at Bergerac on 4 August and rode through Auvergne, Limousin, and Berry, plundering and burning as he went until he came to Bourges, where he burnt the suburbs but failed to take the city.
-He then turned westward and made an unsuccessful attack on Issoudun on 25–27 August.
-Meanwhile, King John II was gathering a large force at Chartres, from which he was able to defend the passages of the Loire, and was sending troops to the fortresses that seemed in danger of attack.
-From Issoudun Edward returned to his former line of march and took Vierzon.
-There he learnt that it would be impossible for him to cross the Loire or to form a junction with Lancaster, who was then in Brittany.
-Accordingly he determined to return to Bordeaux by way of Poitiers, and after putting to death most of the garrison of the castle of Vierzon he set out on 29 August towards Romorantin.
+On 6 July 1356, Edward set out on another expedition, intending to pass through France to Normandy, and then aid his father's Norman allies, the party headed by the King of Navarre and French noble Geoffroy d'Harcourt.
+In Normandy, he expected his father to meet him.
+He crossed the Dordogne river at Bergerac on 4 August and rode through Auvergne, Limousin, and Berry, plundering and burning until he came to Bourges, where he burnt the suburbs, but failed to take the city.
+He then turned west, and made an unsuccessful attack on Issoudun on 25–27 August.
+Meanwhile, John II gathered a large force at Chartres, from which he could defend the passages of the Loire river, and sent troops to fortresses that seemed prone to an attack.
+From Issoudun, Edward returned to his former line of march and took Vierzon.
+There, he learned that he could not cross the Loire or meet up with Lancaster, who was then in Brittany.
+He decided to return to Bordeaux by way of Poitiers, and after executing most of the garrison of the castle of Vierzon, he set out on 29 August towards Romorantin.

-Some French knights who skirmished with the English advanced guard retreated into Romorantin, and when Prince Edward heard of this he said: "Let us go there; I should like to see them a little nearer".
-He inspected the fortress in person and sent his friend Chandos to summon the garrison to surrender.
-The place was defended by Boucicault and other leaders, and on their refusing his summons he assaulted it on 31 August.
-The siege lasted three days, and the prince, who was enraged at the death of one of his friends, declared that he would not leave the place untaken.
-Finally he set fire to the roofs of the fortress by using Greek fire, reduced it on 3 September.
+Some French knights who skirmished with the English advanced guard retreated into Romorantin, and Edward asked to go to them.
+He visited the fortress to inspect it, and sent English knight John Chandos to summon the garrison to surrender.
+The place was defended by Boucicault and other leaders, and on their refusal to surrender, he assaulted it on 31 August.
+The siege lasted three days, and the prince, enraged at the death of a friend, declared that he would not leave the place without its capture.
+Finally, he set fire to the roofs of the fortress by using Greek fire, reduced it on 3 September.